kriti-rai/kriti-rai.github.io/_posts/2018-02-17-object_relationships.markdown

 ---
 layout: post
 title:      "Object relationships"
-date:       2018-02-18 04:36:00 +0000
+date:       2018-02-17 23:36:00 -0500
 permalink:  object_relationships
 ---

 I recently finished the chapter on object relationships in Ruby, a very important concept in understanding Object Oriented Programming in my opinion.
 In my previous post, I talked about creating objects, classifying them and assigning them attributes and methods to make them behave certain ways.
 But apparently, that was just a tip of the iceberg and it took me a couple of labs and frustrating nights to wrap my head around the concept of object relationships.
 I am not saying I have excelled in understanding the concept, but here is what I have understood so far.

 Let's start by revisiting the ubiquitous quote in Ruby-land -- *"everything in Ruby is an object"*.
 These objects possess attributes and methods that make them behave in certain ways.
 Shovelling in an instance of a class into an array is not the same as shovelling in the name of that instance.
-Likewise, these objects can also talk to each other and have relationships with one another objects.
+Likewise, these objects can also talk to each other and have relationships with one another.
 Whaaa......?

 **1. Has many**